fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 banner_img:  your post banner
 date: 2019-10-10 10:00:00
 ---
-This the body of the post
+This the content of the post
 ```

 ### Image In Post